Week 51: Walking A Labyrinth

 It is December 21st.

-Saje, who might be in her fifties, sees today, the winter solstice, as the sun’s birthday.
+Saje, who’s Native American and might be in her fifties, sees today, the winter solstice, as the sun’s birthday.
 Although, if asked, I might answer that the anniversary of the sun is eleven days later, on the first day of the new year, her understanding makes sense.
 From the Earth’s perspective, the sun, until now, has every day been spending less and less time gracing our little globe.
 But from today onwards, the star, reborn to us, will share its rays more generously.